...

 2. Use WebGL Fingerprint Blockers

 There are various browser extensions and tools designed to block or limit WebGL fingerprinting.
 Extensions like Privacy Badger, uBlock Origin, and NoScript offer functionalities that can block WebGL fingerprinting and other forms of tracking.
+For even stronger protection, consider using a secure browser that limits fingerprinting by default.
+You can also explore different ways to change or spoof your browser fingerprint to make tracking significantly harder.

 • Privacy Badger: Developed by the Electronic Frontier Foundation (EFF), Privacy Badger blocks trackers that try to follow you around the web.
 It works by blocking invisible fingerprinting scripts, including WebGL-based trackers.